Diane Wolkstein on Inanna

 Inanna, Reina del Cielo y de la Tierra, Cien del Mundo, Mexico, 2010, ISBN 978607–455–410–6.

 This edition is extremely rare and cannot be ordered from Amazon or any other online retailer.
-Luckily, we managed to get our hands on 20 brand–new, beautiful copies.
-Get yours before it’s too late!
+Please e–mail us to order it by mail.

 Il Mito Sumero, Edizioni Jaca, Italy, 1984

 Inanna, Glydendahl, Norway, 2000